Hi-Fi Guide

 If the Amp is used with a television, confirm how the client will control volume and source switching so the day-to-day experience stays straightforward.

 Sonos Amp is not tied to one brand, which makes it flexible.
-The best speaker match depends on whether the room needs subtle background audio, stronger stereo listening, or a more architectural finish.
+The best speaker match depends on the room's purpose.

 Sonance